0 items in Cart

 The market value of the gold coins is generally equal to the market value of their gold content plus the cost of production and distribution of the gold coin.
-The 1 oz Gold American Eagle, like it smaller fractional cousins, has a face value.
-The 1oz gold coin has a face value of $50 and is considered legal tender.
+The 1 oz American gold coin, like it smaller fractional cousins, has a face value.
+The 1oz American gold coin has a face value of $50 and is considered legal tender.
 However, the value is determined by the price of gold.
 Like all commodities, this value fluctuates with market prices as determined by various commodity exchanges.
 In the United States, the primary determiner of the gold price is the NYMEX (New York Mercantile Exchange).
 The face values are proportional to the weights except for the 1/4 oz coin, which is less than 1/4 the face value of the 1 oz gold coin.
 Their actual selling prices vary based on the current spot price of gold.

-The United States Mint also produces proof and uncirculated versions of the Gold American Eagle for coin collectors and numismatists (people specializing in coin collecting).
+The United States Mint also produces proof and uncirculated versions of the American Gold Eagle for coin collectors and numismatists (people specializing in coin collecting).
 These coins are produced at the West Point Mint in West Point, New York and have an ultra cameo finish.
 The proof and uncirculated versions carry the mint's mark ("W") beneath the date.
 More details on the American Gold Eagle can be found on the US Mint site or Wikipedia Gold Eagles minted in 1986-1991 are dated with Roman numerals.
 In 1992, the US Mint switched to the Arabic numbering system (0-9) for dating American Gold Eagles.

-The number of Gold American Eagles produced has varied dramatically over the years, with the first couple of years seeing production of the 1 oz gold eagles exceeding 1 million gold coins.
+The number of Gold American Eagles produced has varied dramatically over the years, with the first two years seeing production of the 1 oz gold eagles exceeding 1 million gold coins.
 That one million figure was only eclipsed a four times since then including 1998, 1999, and 2009 and 2010 during the stress of the recent financial crisis.
-In 2014, only slighly more than 400,000 Gold American Eagles were produced and sold.
+In 2014, only slightly more than 400,000 Gold American Eagles were produced and sold.
 The obverse design features a rendition of Augustus Saint-Gaudens' full length figure of Lady Liberty with flowing hair, holding a torch in her right hand and an olive branch in her left, with the Capitol building in the background on the left.
 The reverse design of the American Gold Eagle, by sculptor Miley Busiek, features a male eagle carrying an olive branch flying above a nest containing a female eagle and their hatchlings.
 The American Gold Eagle is truly an iconic design.